mondoohq/docs/docs/platform/start/organize/overview.md

 - [Spaces](/platform/start/organize/spaces) are collections of assets, policies, and reports that you manage together.

 You can organize your infrastructure in as complex or simple a structure as you need.
-All security, compliance, and asset intelligence reports, data exports, and ticketing system exports are organized in the structure you create.
+All security, compliance, and asset intelligence reports, data exports, and Ticket system exports are organized in the structure you create.

 ![Organize a small infrastructure with Mondoo](/img/platform/start/org-complex.png)